cornwall-seal-group/whirlpool/README.md

 # Catalogue Parser

-This project parses a PPT in the `input/` folder and moves the image found into the correct directories.
+This project parses PPTs in the `input/` folder and moves the image found into the correct directories.

 It works by looking for the known title slides; either:

-`const knownTitles = [ "re_ids", "new_ids", "new_matches", "no_ids", "taggies", "netties", "entangled" ];`
+`"re_ids", "new_ids", "new_matches", "no_ids", "taggies", "netties", "entangled"`

-and puts the subsequent images in the correct folders.

 ## Process